 Entry requirements

-• No prior grooming experience is required.
+• No prior grooming experience required.

-• All equipment, products, and dogs will be provided.
+• All equipment, products and dogs will be provided.

 Enrolment